ericmjl/art-of-effective-scientific-communication/slides.md

 # space & time

-## details matter

-Take charge, experiment, and design your environment to fit your needs.

 ## spaces

 I found spaces where I could write and think in isolation.

-Yet, other people doing work in those same spaces.
+Yet, there were other people doing work in those same spaces.

 ## time

 My advisor let me set the tempo, and I repaid the trust with regular updates.

+## details matter

+Take charge, experiment, and design your environment to fit your needs.

+## core idea

+- Take initiative.
+- Toy with your idea, formulate it, find its limits.
+- Develop confidence to explain it.

 # feedback